virlow-voice/virlow-flutter-recorder/README.md

 1. Once the emulator is ready, build and run by pressing F5, by selecting Debug ▸ Start Debugging from the menu or by clicking the triangular Play icon in the top right.

 ## Change Log

-### Features
-June 1st, 2022
-Version 1.1.0-beta

-* Added the ability to share recordings outside of the application

-### Bug Fixes
-June 1st, 2022
-Version 1.0.4-beta

-* Removed padding when Keyboard is displayed on the __view_recording.dart__ page.
-* Added timestamp to Hive record
-* Added formatted timestamp to ListView in the __main.dart__ page
-* Changed audio file name from user provided name to uuid

-### First commit
-May 31st, 2022

-This is __version 1.0.2-beta__ of the Virlow Recorder which includes the following features:

-* Voice recorder
-* Transcription
-* TL;DR
-* Short Hand Notes
-* Rich Text Editor
-* Locally saved files
-* Group your recordings